 Join us on this inside look at creating breathtaking edible landscapes with award-winning designer Christian Douglas.
 In our conversation, we discuss how to create a unified, lush, whimsical, and edible landscape.
 Using one of his gorgeous designs as a template.

-Christian created this whimsical, edible landscape on the property around a former manor house in Northern California, transforming it into a rambling farmhouse with edible plants, a shady creekside nook (our personal favorite), a fire pit lounge, a flat lawn, a terrace for viewing sunsets behind the nearby Mt.
-Tamalpais, a kitchen garden, a beehive, and a chicken coop.
+Christian created this whimsical, edible landscape on the property around a former manor house in Northern California.
+Transforming it into a rambling farmhouse with edible plants and a shady creekside nook (our personal favorite).
+Plus a fire pit lounge, a flat lawn, and a terrace for viewing sunsets behind the nearby Mt.
+Tamalpais.
+Lastly a kitchen garden, a beehive, and a chicken coop.

 (above) The main kitchen garden shares space with the pool (find more info on that design trick below).
-Christian used a ficus hedge, red-leaved banana in large containers, a bonfire peach tree, and a crabapple tree to act as a tall structural element that softens the property line.
+Christian used a ficus hedge, red-leaved banana in large containers, a bonfire peach tree, and a crabapple tree.
+These act as a tall structural element that softens the property line.
 Then, he layered in grasses, ferns, lavender, and variegated iris to add low-growing texture.

-The fact that all of these jaw-dropping spaces were created on a half-acre property without the slightest sense of overcrowding is nearly as impressive as the beauty of the space itself.
-Come with us on this enchanting tour of a breathtaking property, and leave with ample inspiration and practical tips for creating your own garden of abundance.
+The fact that these jaw-dropping spaces were created on a half-acre property without the slightest sense of overcrowding.
+This is nearly as impressive as the beauty of the space itself.
+Come with us on this enchanting tour of a breathtaking property.
+Leave with ample inspiration and practical tips for creating your own garden of abundance.